 Let's start at the beginning.
 Even if you as a grandparent have a longstanding and terrific relationship with your grandkids, you need to know that parents in Texas are given primary responsibility for making decisions in their best interest.
 We, as family law attorneys, are sometimes the bearers of bad news in this regard.
 The reality of the circumstances is that parents can deny grandparents Visitation under most circumstances for significant reasons or pretty much no reason at all.
 Grandparents do not have a codified right in Texas to visit with their grandkids if the parents do not want that to occur.

 If you are a grandparent reading this, I do not blame you for feeling pessimistic or upset.
-However, you need to know that you do have options within the family courts of Texas, and your family's particular circumstances would play a significant role and whether or not you would be able to receive visitation rights to your grandkids after a family law case.
-However, you should know that heading into any grandparents rights case concerning Visitation that a family law court would be operating under the presumption that your child and their spouse, if there is a spouse involved, are fit in and able to act in that child's best interests when it comes to allowing access for a third party such as yourself.
+However, you need to know that you do have options within the family courts of Texas, that your family's particular circumstances would play a significant role, and whether or not you would be able to receive visitation rights to your grandkids after a family law case.
+However, you should know that heading into any grandparent's rights case concerning Visitation that a family law court would be operating under the presumption that your child and their spouse, if there is a spouse involved, are fit in and able to act in that child's best interests when it comes to allowing access for a third party such as yourself.

 Furthermore, grandparents do not have the mechanical ability even to bring a lawsuit to assert visitation rights under Texas family law.
 The most likely scenario that would allow you to have the standing necessary to obtain a grandparents visitation rights case would be that you were in direct control and care of your grandchildren for at least six months before filing the lawsuit.
-Circumstances like these with evidence that you and your spouse as grandparents have had the continuous and long-lasting contact with your grandchildren that would potentially harm the grandkids if it were taken away from them.
+Circumstances like these with evidence that you and your spouse as grandparents have had continuous and long-lasting contact with your grandchildren that would potentially harm the grandkids if it were taken away from them.

 Additionally, there are other ways for you to get before a judge in asserting your Visitation rights as a grandparent.
 Over and above asking for Visitation rights, you may be able to present a lawsuit to a judge requesting that you become a conservator of the grandchild.
 There is a clear distinction between having mere visitation rights to your grandchild and having conservatorship rights as well.
 Conservatorship rights mean that you would become like a parent to the child and hold legal rights and duties to care for and make decisions on behalf of your grandchild's best interest.
 Whether or not this is something that you are interested in is all the more reason to continue reading today's blog post!